Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 **Videos:**
-The radio communication is working:
+The radio communication is working (this was recorded when I just completed step 5 in the TODO list):
 [![Watch the video](https://img.youtube.com/vi/rBgySWtwwQA/hqdefault.jpg)](https://www.youtube.com/embed/rBgySWtwwQA)